Sociopaths are master manipulators who may prey on the kindness of INFJs.

 A person with an INFJ personality is first and foremost an introvert.
 This means he or she often prefers staying in to going out, and solitude to socializing.
 This can make things difficult when the INFJ wants to meet someone new.
 The thought of making small talk with a group of unfamiliar people can be enough to make an introvert scrap the idea of forming a romantic relationship altogether.

-(Please note: I’m using the pronouns “he” and “she” only as an example.
+(Please note: I’m using the pronouns “he” and “she” only as examples.
 Both sociopaths and INFJs can be any gender.
 And, although this article explores the relationship between the INFJ and the sociopath, INFJs are not the only Myers-Briggs personality type who may become entangled with sociopaths.)

-Let’s take a look at how a relationship between an INFJ and a sociopath might unfold, plus why INFJs may keep trying to save the relationship long after others would call it quits.
+Let’s take a look at how a relationship between an INFJ and a sociopath might unfold, plus what you should do if you find yourself in this toxic situation.

 (What’s your personality type?
 We recommend this free personality assessment.)